OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

 We recommend performing these procedures before starting the update:

--  Backup your TF configuration database before starting this procedure.
-See :ref:`How to Backup and Restore TF databases in JSON Format`.
+-  Backup your OpenSDN configuration database before starting this procedure.
+See :ref:`How to Backup and Restore OpenSDN databases in JSON Format`.

 -  Each compute node agent will go down during this procedure, causing some compute node downtime.
 The estimated downtime for a compute node